aphp/eds-scikit/docs/functionalities/phenotyping/working-with-codes.md

 # Using ICD-10 and CCAM

-EDS-Scikit provides two functions to ease the extraction of occurrrences of
+eds-scikit provides two functions to ease the extraction of occurrrences of

 - [ICD-10 codes][eds_scikit.event.conditions_from_icd10] : `eds_scikit.event.icd10.conditions_from_icd10`
 - [CCAM codes][eds_scikit.event.procedures_from_ccam] : `eds_scikit.event.ccam.procedures_from_ccam`